election / Monday, September 20

 You can vote almost any time during the election period.
 Choose the voting option that works best for you.

-Check your voter information card for your voting days, locations and times.
+Check your voter information card for where and when you can vote.

 Your assigned polling station will be open for 12 hours (hours vary by province).

 - Saturday, September 11

 Your assigned polling station will be open from 9:00 a.m. to 9:00 p.m.